rsnpj/notes-site/notes/Year_2/Theory_of_Computation/Algorithms_and_Complexity/Rod_Cutting.md

 is an example of time-memory trade-off

-A dynamic programming approach runs in polynomial time when the number of distinct subproblems involved is polynomial and we can solve each subproblem in polynomial time
+A dynamic programming approach runs in polynomial time when the number of distinct subproblems involved is polynomial, and we can solve each subproblem in polynomial time

 ## Overlapping subproblems